IBT-learning/full-stack-software-engineering-2024/README.md

 ## Tool

 - Git is a distributed version control system that tracks versions of files.
-It is often used to control source code by programmers collaboratively developing software.
+It is often used to control source code by programmers collaboratively developing software.for more information, click [here](Git/gitcheatsheet.md)

 ![Git](Git/Gitcommands.png)